 It is sometimes necessary to hold a plate against the bone during a fixation.
-Holders should be placed carefully so as not to scratch plates.
+Holders should be placed carefully so as not to scratch the plates.

-Plates need to be bent in two situations
+Bone plates need to be bent in two situations

-- To produce a concavity during compression plating to ensure compression of the opposite cortex – pre bending.
+- To produce a concavity during compression plating to ensure compression of the opposite cortex – pre-bending.

-Plates should only be bent in one direction and not over bent and then corrected.
+Bone plates should only be bent in one direction and not over bent and then corrected.
 Such a maneuver is an example of a stress reversal which will damage the crystalline structure of the metal, weaken the plate and reduce its fatigue life.